 For other types of homomorphism the attributes are very similar.

-The operation ObjectGroupHomomorphism
+The function ObjectGroupHomomorphism

 , though an operation, is included in this section for convenience.